philippinespire/REUs/2022_REU/Abby_Ethridge/stethojulis_interrupta/README.md

 sbatch WGprobe_bedcreation.sb "Sgr_scaffolds_SgC0072C_contam_R1R2_noIsolate"
 ```

-The longest scaffold is 105644
+The longest scaffold is XX

-The upper limit used in loop is 97500
+The upper limit used in loop is XX

-A total of 13063 regions have been identified from 10259 scaffolds
+A total of XX regions have been identified from XX scaffolds

 Moved out files to logs